itspisarski/labs_cisco/NetworkingLabs/Day2/02_Inter_VLAN_Routing.md

 | PC1 | 192.168.10.10 | 255.255.255.0 | 192.168.10.1 |
 | PC2 | 192.168.20.10 | 255.255.255.0 | 192.168.20.1 |

+> Use the Config tab and FastEthernet Interface to set IP and subnet
+> Use the Config tab Global Settings to setup the default gateway
 ---

 ## ⚙️ Step 5.
 Verify Configuration